The city of Kingston upon Hull (usually abbreviated to Hull) takes its name from the river Hull and lies at its confluence to the Humber estuary.

 Some conveyancing solicitors in Hull offer services on an hourly basis and other firms will work for a fixed fee.

-Our solicitors work on a fixed fee basis, with no sneaky extras.
+Your solicitor will work on a fixed fee basis, with no sneaky extras.
 Your quote will set out exactly what the conveyancing fees and costs will be when your house purchase or sale completes.

 If, for any reason at all, your house purchase or sale does not go ahead, you have the peace of mind of our No Sale, No Fee guarantee.